Sightline (architecture)

+Many cities such as London and Paris designate visual axes in the layout of streets and squares to allow for views of famous landmarks (terminating vistas).

 Subjects that have a line of sight with one another are said to be intervisible, where intervisibility is the ability of viewers at separate places to see each other without any landform blocking their view.

 C-Value

 Good sightlines allow spectators to see all areas of a venue stage or field of play.
 To ensure this designers utilize the C-value, defined as the vertical distance from a spectator's eyes to sightline of the spectator directly behind.
 The C-value is determined in part by the rake, that is, the upward slope of the seating.

-The stadium bowl rake if based on consistent C-values will follow half of a parabola in section.
+The stadium bowl rake if based on consistent C-values will follow a parabolic curve in section.
 The curvature will be greatest closest to the pitch and will become an increasingly flatter curve as it moves to the upper rows.
 As a general rule the rake or curve of the seating bowl will flatten as the first row of seats move away from the side-line for a constant C-value.
 It is impractical to make different step heights for every single row.
 In practice the riser height is the same for a set of 4 or 5 rows at the bottom of the bowl with the number of rows in each same height set increasing for higher up rows.
 The uppermost tier could have only 2 or even 1 different step heights.

 It is the lowest rows of seats that are the most sensitive to the impact of the C-value because of the very flat view angle to the touch line.
 The higher seats can have a reduced C-value without impacting as seriously on the clear view of the field of play.

 Green Guide Sightline Formula

-The existing sightline formula in the Green Guide (Guide to Safety at Sports Grounds) solved the C-Value at the wrong location (see image).The C-Value Formula C=D(N+R)/(D+T) – R circulating on the internet that is referenced by a number of seating manufactures and many computational design tutorials such as Grasshopper has minor flaws.
-The formula can be traced back to the sightline section of the Guide to Safety at Sports Grounds, also known as Green Guide.
+The existing sightline formula in the Green Guide (Guide to Safety at Sports Grounds) can be traced back to the sightline section of the Guide to Safety at Sports Grounds, also known as Green Guide.
 It is United Kingdom Government-funded guidance book on spectator safety at sports grounds.
-On Page 109 Green Guide Fifth Edition, the graphic reference does show the C-Value location correctly.
-It is the vertical distance between the front person eye level and the sightline generated from the Viewer behind.
-However, the existing formula was derived by solving the C-Value on the wrong person, the Viewer behind.
-Computational software users should draw a 2D bowl profile and do hand calculations to verify the difference between the Green Guide formula and the new equations highlighted in yellow.
+On Page 109 Green Guide Fifth Edition, the graphic reference does show the C-Value location.